solarwinds/appoptics-apm-node/README.md

 ## Loading

-To load the agent into your application you can use one of two methods: require `appopticss-apm` in your application start command (run time), or require `appoptics-apm` in your entry point file before any other `require()` calls (build time).
+To load the agent into your application you can use one of two methods: require `appoptics-apm` in your application start command (run time), or require `appoptics-apm` in your entry point file before any other `require()` calls (build time).

 Below are simple examples: